 Decentralized Multi-Client Functional Encryption.
 Still, MCFE requires a trusted party to generate a master key msk and to distribute the encryption keys ek_i to the clients and the functional decryption keys dk_f to the decryptors.
 In our scenario, however, the clients do not want to rely on any authority.
 We would thus be interested in a decentralized version of MCFE, where no authority is involved, but the generation of functional decryption keys remains an efficient process under the control of the clients themselves.
 We introduce the notion of Decentralized Multi-Client Functional Encryption (DMCFE), in which the authority is removed and the clients work together to generate appropriate functional decryption keys.
-We stress that the authority is not simply distributed to a larger number of parties, but that the resulting protocol is indeed decentralized: each client has complete control over their individual data.
+We stress that the authority is not simply distributed to a larger number of parties, but that the resulting protocol is indeed decentralized: each client has complete control over their individual data and the functional keys they authorize the generation of.